 Recently the field of interior painting and decorating, and it's huge global market, experienced a transition towards more safety consciousness.
 A wide range of much safer products, wall paints, water-based gloss and varnishes have been introduced by the major paint manufacturers, and by upstart companies specializing in eco friendly formulations.

 Many of these new paints offer similar decorative qualities and durability as their solvent based predecessors, at a price that is on a par with headache-inducing high VOC paint.
 (VOC = Volatile Organic Compound).

 The theory being: being assured about healthy living, and carefree painting without the need for elaborate precautions.
 The reality is that many of the new products fall short of their claims of perfect safety, and paint companies make full use of regulatory loop holes and solvent exposure limits, or add toxic ingredients without declaring these to the consumer.

-One large US paint company recently got it really wrong, when the first issue of their new line of supposedly 'natural' and 'nontoxic' paints (Benjamin Moore 'Natura' paint) turned out to be so harmful in some instances that unsuspecting consumers suffered mild or more serious illness/nausea and then fought for compensation in a major court case through San Francisco law firms (Lexington Law).
+One large US paint company recently got it really wrong, when a batch of their new line of supposedly 'natural' and 'nontoxic' paints (Benjamin Moore 'Natura' paint, in 2010) turned out to be so harmful in some instances that unsuspecting consumers suffered mild or more serious illness/nausea and then fought for compensation in a major court case through San Francisco law firms (Lexington Law).